Atkinson-Lab/Post-QC/README.md

 2. Find and get rid of duplicate loci
 3. Update SNP IDs to dbsnp 144 (Sherry et al., 2001)
 4. Orient data to 1000 genome reference
-     a.
+     '\n\t'a.
 Find and remove indels
-     b.
+     '\t'b.
 Find and remove loci not found in 1000 genome, or that have different coding alleles than 1000 genome (tri-allelic, for example)
      c.
 Flip alleles that are on the wrong strand
 5. Remove A/T, G/C loci